ftrojahn/ransom2ban/README.md

 This project was born from the merger and customization (and localization in italian) of three projects hosted by GitHub.

 The first and principal is <a href="https://github.com/CanaryTek/ransomware-samba-tools">Ransomware samba tools</a> by **CanaryTek**, from which it was forked, the second is <a href="https://github.com/quickreflex/ransomware-samba-ban">Ransomware Samba Ban</a> by **quickreflex**, from which it takes the method to keep filters updated.
 Finally a special thanks to <a href="https://github.com/nexxai/CryptoBlocker">CryptoBlocker</a> by **nexxai** which maintains a public list of known ransomware encrypted extensions and filenames (<a href="https://fsrm.experiant.ca" target="_blank">https://fsrm.experiant.ca</a>).

 **How it works**: it enable full audit in Samba and monitor the logs with fail2ban.
-When it detect a create/delete/rename log of file with known ransomware extension or name, otherwise of a honeypot file (in dedicated folders created on samba shares, each with 2K bait files), it bans the client IP and send a notification mail to administrator with details and instructions for unban.
+When it detect a create/delete/rename log of file with known ransomware encrypted extension or name, otherwise of a honeypot file (in a dedicated shared folder with name and creation date made so that it is enumerated first by connected PCs, so the 2.000 bait files contained will be encrypted before the regular ones), it bans the client IP and send a notification mail to administrator with details and instructions for unban.

 **Prerequisites**: fail2ban, curl, jq, pyinotify (yum install epel-release; yum update; yum install fail2ban curl jq python-inotify)